aldryn/aldryn-docs/docs/tutorial/commandline/installation.rst

     Since the Docker daemon runs as root, all activity happening inside Docker containers has root privileges.
-As a result, files and directories created in locally mounted directories from within containers will always be owned by root. aldryn-client attempts to overcome this when setting up new projects by changing the owner of the newly-created directories to the invoking user.
-To access files and directories create later by your app, you'll need to change the ownership or permissions yourself using the ``chown`` or ``chmod`` commands.
+As a result, files and directories created in locally mounted directories from within containers will always be owned by root.
+The client attempts to overcome this when setting up new projects by changing the owner of the newly-created directories to the invoking user.
+To access files and directories create later by your application, you'll need to change the ownership or permissions yourself using the ``chown`` or ``chmod`` commands.

 Visit the `Docker Toolbox <https://www.docker.com/toolbox>`_ site to download the appropriate